LearnFintech

 Key milestones: 2021 Amazon partnership, 2021 IPO, 2021 $15B GMV.

 Interest rates rose.
 Peloton collapsed.
 Stock dropped 90%.
-Layoffs.
-Focus shifted to profitability.
-But fundamentals improved.
+Layoffs followed.
+The focus shifted hard toward unit economics and profitability.
+But the fundamentals quietly improved, and the Affirm Card started compounding.

 Growth Metrics: